lunfardo314/proxima/docs/proxi.md

 `proxi` configuration profile usually is file `proxi.yaml`.
-If we use a file with another name, say `proxi2.yaml`, we have to specify it explicitly in the command line with flag `-c` and profile file mame without extension, for example `proxi node balance -c proxi2`.
+If we use a file with another name, say `proxi2.yaml`, we have to specify it explicitly in the command line with flag `-c` and profile file name without extension, for example `proxi node balance -c proxi2`.

 `proxi` commands has a form `proxi <cmd group> <subcommand> <args and flags>`, where `<cmd group>` is one of the following: